Privacy Protection Against Personalized Text-to-Image Synthesis via Cross-image Consistency Constraints: Experiment

 In Table~\ref{table:ablation-static-dynamic}, we evaluate the effectiveness of the proposed dynamic ratio adjustment strategy.
 The dynamic ratio in our method is selected within the range of [0, 100].
-For comparison, we experiment with several fixed (static) ratios: 20, 40, 60, 80, and 100.
-As shown in the results, no single static ratio consistently achieves optimal performance across all metrics.
-For instance, a static ratio of 80 yields the highest FDFR, while a ratio of 40 achieves the lowest ISM.
-In contrast, our dynamic strategy (CAP) achieves superior performance on both FDFR and ISM, demonstrating its adaptability and overall effectiveness.
+To better understand its impact, we compare our dynamic approach against several fixed (static) ratio settings: 20, 40, 60, 80 and 100.
+The results indicate that no single static ratio consistently yields optimal performance across both key metrics.
+For instance, a static ratio of 100 yields the highest FDFR, while a ratio of 60 achieves the lowest ISM.
+In contrast, our dynamic strategy achieves better performance on both FDFR and ISM, outperforming all static configurations and demonstrating its ability to adaptively balance the trade-offs between the two metrics.
+These findings confirm that the dynamic adjustment mechanism is a critical component of CAP, enabling it to generalize better than static settings.

-\subsection{Discussion}
+\section{Discussion}